CobbTyler18/elive-user-guide/Readme.md

 ## Override File

 An override file can be optionally specified.
-If no override file exists/, dev/null must be provided as an explicit argument.
+If no override file exists, dev/null must be provided as an explicit argument.

 ## Working with Repos

-Working with repositories may mean either of two different things:
+Working with repositories may mean one or two different things:

 1. You can use a repository with the apt family of programs (apt, apt-get, apt-cache, aptitude) to browse or install packages